Klozz/2.6.32.xx-Yuki-kernel/README.md

 Initial port are from nAa this kernel include some new features to work on XPerience line of roms.
 And add some optimizations and new changes.
+Added support to wext wifi drivers by nAa

 Linux kernel release 2.6.xx <http://kernel.org/>